markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 $servicePrincipal = New-AzADServicePrincipal -DisplayName "marktest-automation-sp"
 ```

-You may see a warning like this which tells you the Service Principal has Contributor permissions on the subscription
+You may see a warning like this which tells you the Service Principal has Contributor permissions on the subscription.

 {{< admonition warning "Warning" true >}}
 WARNING: Assigning role 'Contributor' over scope '/subscriptions/c73050d4-021f-428a-af6a-2af98db55a1e' to the new service principal.